Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Description of data sets

 For each term in the NRC VAD lexicon, scores within the VAD framework~\cite{mehrabian1974a,mehrabian1974b} were assessed by survey using best-worst scaling~\cite{louviere2015a}.
 Terms were presented in groups of four and participants were asked to rank the highest and lowest according to one of the three VAD dimensions (see Ref.~\cite{mohammad2018b} for full details).
 Each term's score is in the interval [0,1].
 To accommodate singular value decomposition, we remove the mean from each dimension, which by the nature of best-worst scaling is $\onehalf$.
 We thus shift the VAD scores from [0,1] to [-$\onehalf$,+$\onehalf$].

-The token stage: With findings from studying the NRC VAD lexicon, we then analyze seven corpora---where frequency of word usage now matters---and which vary broadly in kind, formality, scale, and historical time frame. \begin{itemize} \item English Fiction (1900--2019) from the Google Books project, with each book contributing words equally, and then each year's Zipf distribution weighted equally~\cite{michel2011a,pechenick2015a}; \item Jane Austen's six novels with all books merged, sourced from the Gutenberg Project, \url{http://www.gutenberg.org}. \item The majority of Arthur Conan Doyle's Sherlock Holmes stories with all stories merged, (4 novels and 44 short stories taken from \url{https://sherlock-holm.es/}, missing the 12 short stories contained in ``The Case-Book of Sherlock Holmes''); \item The New York Times (1987--2007) Zipf distributions merged without reweighting across all years~\cite{nytimescorpus2008a}; \item Wikipedia (English language, 2019/03 snapshot)~\cite{semenov2019a}; \item RadioTalk (transcriptions of talk radio broadcasts in the US, 2018/10--2019/03)~\cite{beeferman2019a}; \item Twitter (approximately 10\% of all tweets identified as English in 2020---including retweets---with each day's Zipf distribution contributing equally)~\cite{alshaabi2021c}. \end{itemize}
+The token stage: With findings from studying the NRC VAD lexicon, we then analyze seven corpora---where frequency of word usage now matters---which vary broadly in kind, formality, scale, and historical time frame. \begin{enumerate} \item English Fiction (1900--2019) from the Google Books project, with each book contributing words equally, and then each year's size-rank distribution weighted equally~\cite{michel2011a,pechenick2015a}; \item Jane Austen's six novels with all books merged, sourced from the Gutenberg Project, \url{http://www.gutenberg.org}. \item The majority of Arthur Conan Doyle's Sherlock Holmes stories with all stories merged, (4 novels and 44 short stories taken from \url{https://sherlock-holm.es/}, missing the 12 short stories contained in ``The Case-Book of Sherlock Holmes''); \item The New York Times (1987--2007) Frequency-rank distributions merged without reweighting across all years~\cite{nytimescorpus2008a}; \item Wikipedia (English language, 2019/03 snapshot)~\cite{semenov2019a}; \item RadioTalk (transcriptions of talk radio broadcasts in the US, 2018/10--2019/03)~\cite{beeferman2019a}; \item Twitter (approximately 10\% of all tweets identified as English in 2020---including retweets---with each day's frequency-rank distribution contributing equally)~\cite{alshaabi2021c}. \end{enumerate}

-We acknowledge that we have represented the dominance and danger dimensions by the same variable $\Mdanger$, and potency and power by $\Mpower$.
-We opt for this notational collision in preference to more cumbersome expressions that would largely only be of service in the present paper.
-To maintain clarity, we repeatedly express the contexts of VAD and PDS in text and figures, and we will use full names for dimensions where needed.